EPL GW-3 FPL Player Picks

 Gabriel Jesus (£8.0, Bournemouth v Arsenal)

-Jesus finally rewarded FPL managers who put faith in him by scoring two goals and adding two assists in the Gunners fixture against Leicester City.
-The striker who made the move from the Etihad to the Emirates is beginning to flourish in the Gunners system where he is deployed as the team’s focal point in attack.
-Jesus was astonishing during the Gunners pre-season fixtures and it looks like he will continue that goalscoring run in the Premier League, with Bournemouth set to be his next victim.
+Jesus finally rewarded FPL faithful by scoring two goals and adding two assists in the Gunners’ 4-2 win over Leicester.
+The striker, who moved from the Etihad to the Emirates over the summer, is flourishing in the Gunners’ system where he is deployed as the team’s focal point of attack.
+Jesus was astonishing during the Gunners’ preseason, and it looks like he will continue his run in the league, with Bournemouth set to be his next victim.

 ~